Australasian Meat Industry Employees Union: Early history

 In South Australia councils were also established, and in 1919 the South Australian branch of the AMIEU reported to the federal council, "No dispute along the old lines of a cessation of work has taken place within the past two years.
 Job control and scientific organisation has rendered obsolete this medieval method of fighting.
 The arbitration method of securing our rights has often been discussed, and has been submitted to most adverse criticism; and, so far as this branch is concerned, unless the whole aim and present methods of the arbitration system are speedily altered, we will have none of it."

+The Preference of employment was to be given to members of the Queensland branch of the Australasian Meat Industry Employees' Union.

 The councils actively organised go-slows and sabotage, as replacements for strike action.
 Revolutionary unionism is unusual in Australian history, and the 1908–1923 period was particularly militant.
 In the same period the AMIEU was organising workers councils; the IWW was organising general strikes, forgery scandals and arson attacks in New South Wales to prevent continued Australian involvement in the First World War, and to protect workers rights.
 The IWW was a large force behind these upheavals in NSW, and when the IWW was persecuted nationally after 1916, the AMIEU supported them.

+In 1947, George Seelaf was made Secretary of the AMIEU, a position he would hold for over two decades.
+Under Seelaf, the AMIEU became a renowned campaigning force.
+It agitated for both industrial goals, such as shorter hours and better wages, and non-industrial positions, such as opposing antisemitism and homophobia.
+He also worked to unite city-based unionists with family farmers, believing them to both be victims of large businesses.